marcoFullStack/SoftCollie/README.md

 # SoftCollie
-SoftCollie CRM for customer management.
+SaaS project for hosting AI on corporate websites for customer management.